Choctaw Civil War: Civil war

-Red Shoes' shift in policy and growing political power caused political discord within the Choctaw, and by the late 1730's tensions were rising between the eastern and western divisions.
+Red Shoes' shift in policy and growing political power caused political discord within the Choctaw, and by the late 1730s tensions were rising between the eastern and western divisions.
 Small-scale fighting between Choctaw villages began in November 1739, and while this was quickly stopped through inter-tribal mediation it showed the increasing divides in Choctaw society.
 1742 was a bloody year in the war against the Chickasaw, and a smallpox outbreak in the summer of that year killed many Choctaw children and elders.
 Fields went unattended - many farmers having been recruited for war parties - leading to a food shortage, and the movement of Choctaw warriors throughout the people's territory helped to spread disease.
-In 1743, the newly appointed governor of Louisiana, Pierre de Rigaud (seeking to cut the colony's expenses) decreased the annual gifts given to the Choctaw leaders and imposed new trading restrictions on French manufactured goods, further exacerbating these issues.
-These changes harmed the longstanding Choctaw-French trade, and further convinced the Western Division that the British would make better trading partners.
+In 1743, the newly appointed governor of Louisiana, Pierre de Rigaud (seeking to cut the colony's expenses) decreased the annual gifts given to the Choctaw leaders and imposed new trading restrictions on French manufactured goods.
+These changes harmed the longstanding Choctaw-French trading relationship, and further convinced the Western Division that the British would make better trading partners.

 In 1746, a trio of French traders in Couechitto were captured and executed (possibly in retaliation for raping a Choctaw woman) by warriors loyal to Red Shoes.
 Soon after, the Western Division expelled all traders from their territory.
 This development greatly angered the Eastern Division and their French allies, and leaders from the two groups soon met to discuss military action against the Western Division.
 The French also sent envoys to the Western Division, but were told by pro-French chiefs that they lacked the power to destroy Red Shoes and his pro-British supporters.